-Register for Aetna Navigator[®], our secure internet access to reliable health information, tools and resources.
-Aetna Navigator[®] online tools will make it easier for you to make informed decisions about your health care, view claims, research care and treatment options, and access information on health and wellness.
+Register for your secure internet access to reliable health information, tools and resources.
+The secure member online tools will make it easier for you to make informed decisions about your health care, view claims, research care and treatment options, and access information on health and wellness.

-You can contact us by:
+You can also contact us by: